helios-ryuu/Developer/SQL/Data Control Language (DCL).md

 REVOKE INSERT ON employees FROM user_name;
 ```
 ## **[[ROLE]]**
 - **Purpose**: These are named groups of related privileges that can be granted to users.
-Using roles can simplify the management of user permissions..
+Using roles can simplify the management of user permissions.
 - **Example**:
 ```sql
 CREATE ROLE manager;